-^{} The Non-Represented Wage Freeze reflects a freeze on the Cost of Living Adjustment for all non-represented positions and a freeze on merit increases for non-represented positions earning over \$100,000.
-The freeze will impact Other Funds by \$14,444.
-However, the reduction in Other Funds will be offset by an increase in other personnel expenditures so that the total appropriations in Other Funds is unchanged.
+\The above amounts include the non-represented wage freeze, which is a freeze on the Cost of Living Adjustment for all non-represented positions and a freeze on merit increases for non-represented positions earning over \$100,000.
+The wage freeze resulted in \$156,518 of General Fund savings and \$14,444 Other Funds savings.
+The Other Funds reduction was offset by an increase in other personnel expenditures so that the total appropriations remained unchanged.